yevrah/flighty/README.md

 ### Looks Good!

 Thanks!
+Feel free to contribute in the spirit.
+Tons of classes are missing as you may have noticed.
+Not much more than was needed for Thinkful has been provided.

-I'm looking for freelance work right now.
-I'd like to start immediately.
-Email me at the address in my profile.
+Also, I'm looking for freelance work right now.
+So if you're interested, email me at the address in my profile.

 ### Stop Rewriting Everything!

 I hear you.
-This is just a fun little library to keep myself busy.
-That doesn't necessarily mean it's not interesting!
+This is just a little fun!